t0n4r/retail-store-sales-forecasting/README.md

 # Retail Store Sales Forecast
-This project implements a time series forecasting solution for retail store sales using the "Store Sales - Time Series Forecasting" dataset.
+This project uses the "Store Sales - Time Series Forecasting" dataset to implement a time series forecasting solution for retail store sales.
 It includes data preprocessing, feature engineering, model training using Facebook's Prophet, and a Streamlit dashboard for visualizing the results.
+Please kindly create a data folder and add the train.csv and stores.csv files.

 # Project Structure
 ```